ukxxx/vpn-telegram_-control_bot/README.md

 ## Overview

 This Python script is a VPN management Telegram bot that uses the telebot library to interact with users.
-The bot connects to the server via SSH and provides the functionality to manage a Strangswan VPN server , perform speed tests using Ookla speedtest, and display server statistics.
+The bot connects to the server via SSH and provides the functionality to manage a Strongswan VPN server , perform speed tests using Ookla speedtest, and display server statistics.
 It can also show a graph of the speed test history.

 ## Installation